 Microgreens are exactly what their name suggests.
 They are smaller or immature versions of plants, meaning that you harvest greens like herbs, greens, and veggies when they’re around 2-inches tall.

-But people use them a lot on their salads and as additions to their dishes because of the amazing benefits they hold.
+People use them a lot on their salads and as additions to their dishes because of the amazing benefits they hold.
 Microgreens are an excellent source of nutrients and are also full of enzymes because of how fast they grow.

-Also, at the end of the day, you could have a year round vegetable source right on your counter.
+Also, at the end of the day, you could have a year-round vegetable source right on your counter.
 That was what was so exciting to me when I began considering growing my own microgreens.

 However, if you would consider them as an income source, many high-end restaurants use them for garnish to their dishes.